List of Schedule 1 Drugs

 - The drug or other substance has no currently accepted medical treatment use in the U.S.

-- There is a lack of accepted safety for use of the drug or substance under medical supervision.
+- It has a lack of accepted safety for use under medical supervision.

-Drugs / Substances listed in DEA Schedule I include:
+Drugs or Substances listed in DEA Schedule I may include:

 - Heroin (diacetylmorphine)

 - GHB (gamma-hydroxybutyric acid) - except formulations in an FDA-approved drug product sodium oxybate (Xyrem) are Schedule III

 - Ecstasy (MDMA or 3,4-Methylenedioxymethamphetamine)

 - Bath Salts (3,4-methylenedioxypyrovalerone or MDPV)